 Sources: fish and seafood, omega-3 fortified eggs, & supplements (fish, calamari/squid & algae).

 Role: selenium is well known for it’s anti-cancer properties including skin cancer.
 It acts as an antioxidant and helps cells ‘talk’ to each other more efficiently reducing the risk for miscommunication that can lead to replication problems [i.e. cancer].
-Studies have shown that people with
+Studies have shown that people with acne and other skin conditions have lower levels of selenium and the antioxidant glutathione peroxidase; selenium is the needed mineral for this vital compound.
+Studies have found that selenium & vitamin E supplementation can improve the appearance of acne and increase levels of glutathione peroxidase.

 Sources: Brazil nuts, oysters, tuna, sunflower seeds, pork, beef, lamb, turkey, chicken and crimini mushrooms